ethereum/annotated-spec/merge/fork-choice.md

 ### `is_valid_terminal_pow_block`

-There are two ways in which a block can be a valid terminal block.
+There are two ways in which a block can be a valid terminal PoW block.
 First (and this is the normal case), it could be a PoW block that reaches the `TERMINAL_TOTAL_DIFFICULTY`.
 Note that only blocks _immediately_ past the `TERMINAL_TOTAL_DIFFICULTY` threshold (so, blocks whose parents are still below it) are allowed; this is part of a general rule that terminal PoW blocks can only have embedded execution blocks as valid children.
 Second (and this is an exceptional case to be configured only in the event of an attack or other emergency), the terminal PoW block can be chosen explicitly via its hash.

 ```python
 def is_valid_terminal_pow_block(block: PowBlock, parent: PowBlock) -> bool: